binghe/HOL/doc/next-release.md

     mixing of `PosInf` and `NegInf` in the sum elements.
     A bug in `ext_suminf` with non-positive functions is also fixed.

-    There is a major backwards-incompatibility: the above changes may lead to more complicated proofs when using extreals, while better alignments with textbook proofs are achieved, on the other hand.
+    There is a minor backwards-incompatibility: the above changes may lead to more complicated proofs when using extreals, while better alignments with textbook proofs are achieved, on the other hand.

 New theories: